RaananW/PhoneGap-Image-Resizer/README.md

 # Image Resizer plugin for Phonegap #

-The plugin will resize images natively using phonegap's plugin architecture
+The plugin will resize images natively using phonegap/cordova's plugin architecture

 ## Adding the Plugin to your project ##